missionpinball/mpf-docs/install/raspberry.rst

 ::

-    sudo pip3 install mpf-mc --pre
+    sudo pip3 install mpf-mc

-as long as mpf 0.30 is in development you need the --pre switch and take care to use pip3 and not pip!
+Take care to use pip3 and not pip!

 This will take some time as it may compile some drivers mpf-mc needs like the audio driver.